apache/qpid-proton/proton-c/bindings/python/docs/source/overview.rst

 Messages are transferred between connected peers over 'links'.
 At the sending peer the link is called a sender.
 At the receiving peer it is a receiver.
-Messages are sent by senders and receiver by receivers.
+Messages are sent by senders and received by receivers.

 Links are established over sessions.
 Sessions are established over connections.
 Connections are (generally) established between two